-A student who is denied admission to one program and wishes to be considered for another program must complete a new application for the second program and pay applicable fees.
+A student who is denied admission to one program and wishes to be considered for another program must complete a new application for the second program.

 Application documents are retained by the Graduate School for one calendar year.

 Non-Degree Admission